 Technology

 The technology foundation for eLaw is built on equipment and software from industry leaders such as Sun Microsystems, Cisco, Oracle, BEA and Verity.
 The multi-tiered architecture is designed for fast user response time, very large volume storage and ease of scalability.
-This architecture, demonstrated through our current operational site, represents a cost-effective, low-risk basis for expansion of our practice area libraries.A Superior Business Model
+This architecture, demonstrated through our current operational site, represents a cost-effective, low-risk basis for expansion of our practice area libraries.

-eLaw’s business model is superior to most other e-commerce and “content” models:

-Lawyers have demonstrated a proven willingness to pay up to hundreds of dollars per hour to access electronically distributed legal content, due to a combination of high alternative costs and the ability to pass costs through to clients

-Revenue model is not ad based: eLaw sells a real product, addressing a real need, and generates meaningful revenue per user through a combination of monthly subscription and download fees

-Highly scalable model with projected gross margins exceeding 67% by 2002

-No offline distribution issues and marginal distribution costs

-No inventory

 Competition